-You know that popular question “What would you eat as your last meal?“.
-I know my answer in a heartbeat – definitely Finnish pancakes with berry jam and whipped cream.
+You know that popular question “What would you eat as your last meal“, right?
+My answer in a heartbeat: Finnish pancakes with strawberry jam and whipped cream!

 Finnish pancakes are ridiculously easy to make.
-Ok, let’s be honest here, all my recipes are ridiculously easy to do because I hate failing – even in the kitchen environment.
+Ok, let’s be honest here, all my recipes are ridiculously easy because that’s the only style of cooking I do.

 Recipe for 10 Finnish Pancakes